 “the detestable and abominable crime against nature" and “every person who is guilty of the detestable and abominable crime against nature, committed with mankind or with a beast, is punishable by imprisonment in the custody of the Department of Corrections not exceeding ten (10) years.”

 While having oral sex is still considered illegal in Oklahoma, it is unlikely to be prosecuted unless the state was trying to ensure a defendant would receive the maximum penalty possible for their crimes.
 And even under these circumstances the charges would most likely be dropped.
 What consenting adults do in their private lives is generally considered to be none of the court's business.

 Forcible sodomy is different in that it does NOT take place between consenting adults.
 What is confusing is the definition of "forcible."
 If oral sex occurs between two consenting people but one of them is underage (or statutorily unable to provide consent) this is considered forcible.
 It is also defined as forcible if the act is performed due to the threat of violence.
 In that regard it is similar to statutory rape.

 B. The crime of forcible sodomy shall include:

-1. Sodomy committed by a person over eighteen (18) years of age upon a person under sixteen (16) years of age; or
+1. Sodomy committed by a person over eighteen (18) years of age upon a person under sixteen (16) years of age (also see Age of Consent Laws in Oklahoma); or

 2. Sodomy committed upon a person incapable through mental illness or any unsoundness of mind of giving legal consent regardless of the age of the person committing the crime; or